 The Candid Portrait | A Definition

-I make very few candid portraits.
-What I will say is that many great candid portraits are made with the subject aware that they're being photographed.
+My belief is that many great candid portraits are made with the subject aware that they're being photographed.
 Surprised?

 The notion of candid is more an impression of being photographed unawares, rather than the actual reality.
 And wedding and portrait photographers are very much in the business of impression and illusion.
 Don't you think?